IMPRS-HD thesis committee

 The thesis committee is expected to convene at least once a year to meet the student for discussion and review.
 An IMPRS-HD representative may take part in the meeting.

-It is the responsibility of the main supervisor to organize at least the first thesis committee meeting and introduce the student to the committee possibly within the first two months after arrival.
+It is the responsibility of the main supervisor to organize the committee meeting and introduce the student to the committee possibly within the first two months after arrival.
 We require new students to fill out and sign the following form stating the names of their thesis committee members and their preliminary curriculum during their first TC meeeting (see links below)

 The thesis committee meeting should be informal - it is up to the committee how to evaluate the progress of the thesis work.
 Traditionally, most of the thesis committees expect a brief presentation by the student at the meeting.

 A short informal report about the outcome of the committee meetings must be written for reference for the committee members and the student and a copy should be sent to IMPRS-HD (to the coordination office firstname.lastname@example.org).
 It is the responsibility of the thesis committee to write this report.
 All committee members and the student are encouraged to express their personal opinions in the report.

 The thesis committee meeting is not intended as yet another examination of the student.
 Also, the close interrelation between student and supervisor should not be interfered unnecessarily.